Indexation Limits for Decoupled Sites

 }

-SEO Impact: Hard-caps generated routes to stay within crawl budget thresholds and avoid infinite pagination traps.
-Validation Steps: Run astro build and count /dist/ output directories.
+SEO Impact: Hard-caps generated routes to stay within crawl budget thresholds and avoids infinite pagination traps.
+Validation Steps: Run astro build and count /dist/blog/ output directories.
 Verify pagination stops at the defined limit.

 Rendering strategy dictates how these routes are hydrated.
 Consult ISR vs SSG vs CSR Routing to align generation limits with your chosen rendering model.